EliNygard/FED1-SP1-EliNygard/README.md

 [My Linkedin Page](https://www.linkedin.com/in/eli-nyg%C3%A5rd/)

 ## Acknowledgments
-I want to thank Oda, Jesus, Manuel and Lena for testing and reviewing my project.
+I want to thank Oda, Manuel, Lena and Kåre for testing and reviewing my project.

-Besides content on Molly, I found inspiration for the post carousel from this [tutorial on YouTube](https://www.youtube.com/watch?v=749ta0nvj8s&t=3s)